Travis Jankowski Player Props: Rangers vs. White Sox

 Travis Jankowski At The Plate

-- Jankowski has seven doubles, a triple and 13 walks while batting .286.
+- Jankowski is hitting .297 with seven doubles, a triple and 14 walks.

-- In 34 games played this year, he has not hit a long ball.
+- In 35 games played this year, he has not hit a home run.

-- In eight games this season (23.5%), Jankowski has picked up an RBI, and in three of those games (8.8%) he had two or more.

-- In 13 of 34 games this season, he has scored, and four of those games included multiple runs.
+- Jankowski has driven home a run in eight games this season (22.9%), including more than one RBI in 8.6% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.